-English Fundam ental Course #3270

-Level: 9-12

-Length: Year (10 credits)
+English Fundamentals

-Prerequisite: Low CST test results may require
+Prerequisite: Low CST test results may require concurrent

-- concurrent enrollment in this course and
+enrollment in this course and English 9

-English 9

-Graduation: Elective credit

 English Fundamentals is a support class that students must take if they scored Far Below or Below Basic on their 8th grade California Content Standards Test.
 This class will review the fundamentals of grammar, word analysis, and improve students' reading comprehension.